bajetech/AstraX/README.md

 yarn build
 ```

-This will produce final output for the docs, the `@stellar/freighter` npm module, and
+This will produce final output for the docs, the `digitalbits-astrax-api` npm module, and
 the extension.

 `yarn build:\<workspace name\>`, like the equivalent start commands, will build